qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   are clustered, perhaps vaguely.

 ⮚  The last layer adds a fair amount of fun stuff to spice up your writing.
-Write H₂O, 2⁷·⁰=128, ±8 °C, §2.1, 2 ³/₈" etc. Some logic is fairly obvious such as ⁽⁾ on the same keys as (), and quotation marks on the same keys as on the BASE layer, while others have vague or no logic to their placement such as ° (Degrees symbol), 🙂 and others, which would have to be learned.
+Write H₂O, 2⁷·⁰=128, ±8 °C, §2.1, 2 ³/₈", a note⁴ etc. Some logic is fairly obvious such as ⁽⁾ on the same keys as (), and quotation marks on the same keys as on the BASE layer, while others have vague or no logic to their placement such as ° (Degrees symbol), 🙂 and others, which would have to be learned.
 You also have correct quotation marks for some languages.
-Dutch: „he said” English: “he said”.
+Dutch: „he said”
+  English: “he said”.

 ⮚  With the 'descramble' mode, you never have to fear not being able to use your keyboard.
 This mode is completely seamless, everything works